panwarnalini-hub/fabric-data-engineer-project/README.md

 # Fabric Data Engineer Project

-A hands-on project to demonstrate skills aligned with the **Microsoft DP-700: Fabric Data Engineer Associate** certification.
+A hands-on project to demonstrate skills aligned with the Fabric Data Engineering
 This repository showcases data ingestion, transformation, documentation, and reporting using Microsoft Fabric and related tools.

 ---